Sahitya Akademi Award

-Established in 1954, the award comprises a plaque and a cash prize of ₹ 1,00,000.
-The award's purpose is to recognise and promote excellence in Indian writing and also acknowledge new trends.
-The annual process of selecting awardees runs for the preceding twelve months.
-The plaque awarded by the Sahitya Akademi was designed by the Indian film-maker Satyajit Ray.
-Prior to this, the plaque occasionally was made of marble, but this practice was discontinued because of the excessive weight.
+Established in 1954, the award comprises a plaque and a cash prize of ₹ 100,000.
+The award's purpose is to recognise and promote excellence in Indian writing and acknowledge new trends.
+The annual process of selecting awardees runs for the preceding 12 months.
+The plaque awarded by the Sahitya Akademi was designed by the Indian filmmaker Satyajit Ray.
+Prior to this, the plaque occasionally was made of marble, but this practice was discontinued because of its excessive weight.
 During the Indo-Pakistan War of 1965, the plaque was substituted with national savings bonds.